Azure/azure-quickstart-templates/quickstarts/microsoft.containerservice/azure-kubernetes-monitoring-with-prometheus-and-grafana/README.md

 ---
 description: This will create an Azure grafana, AKS and install Prometheus, an open-source monitoring and alerting toolkit, on an Azure Kubernetes Service (AKS) cluster.
-Then you use Azure Managed Grafana's managed private endpoint to connect to this Prometheus server and display the Prometheus data in a Grafana dashboard.
+Then you use Azure Managed Grafana's managed private endpoint to connect to this Prometheus server and display the Prometheus data in a Grafana dashboard
 page_type: sample
 products:
 - azure